Weighted Lap Pads: Guide + Top Picks (Kids • Teens • Adults)

 OT‑Inspired Tips for Better Results

-- Use visuals: Add it to your visual schedule so the step is predictable.
+- Use visuals: add it to your visual schedule so the step is predictable.

 Weighted Lap Pad FAQs